ljp-projects/GDFL/README.md

 After you have downloaded the GDFL kit, run `chmod +x .gdfl` in the terminal.
 Then run `.gdfl`.

 To transpile a file use `gdfl path/to/file.gdfl`.
 It will create a JSON file with the same name. **This will not work if you haven't run the above commands.**

+You can also run the transpile.lua file.

+We have chosen Lua because it is lightweight, easy to write and fast.